 Morality and Parental Warnings

 Fate/EXTELLA LINK is an action game where players fight against huge armies of mostly robots with some skeletons and hoplites thrown into the mix whenever Darius III and/or Iskandar(Alexander the Great) are involved.
 Characters wield a wide range of blades, bludgeons, and projectile weapons.
 Magic is also prevalent throughout the game and ranges anywhere from simple stuff like shooting fireballs to far less savory things like summoning Lovecraftian horrors.
 Many of the game’s characters wear very sexualized outfits, especially the female characters.
 Many characters are based on ancient pagan mythologies including Greek, Indian, Irish, Japanese, and Sumerian.
-The character Gilles de Rais is based on a French nobleman who fought alongside Joan of Arc in the Hundred Years War who later fell away from his faith and became a serial killer involved in occult rituals, often cited as the inspiration for the story of Bluebeard.
-Fate recontextualizes Gilles’s fall into madness as a result of St. Joan’s death, though there is no historical evidence he ever idolized her to such a degree.
+The character Gilles de Rais is based on a French nobleman who fought alongside Joan of Arc in the Hundred Years War who later fell away from his faith and became a serial killer involved in occult rituals.
+Fate recontextualizes Gilles’s fall into madness as a result of St. Joan’s death, however this is an extremely radical exaggeration of their actual relationship.